csc301-winter-2020/team-project-4-harvard-medical-school/README.md

 # Connecting to the Database by Database Client (Windows)

+This section is for accessing the project's database using a client, for example if you wished to run queries on our database to view the data.

 1. Download [HeidiSQL](https://www.heidisql.com/download.php) or your choice of client.
 2. Then click new session in bottom left
 3. Network type: postgreSQL tcp/ip